microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 }
 ```

-[**TODO** is the code above improperly indented?]

 ## Adding a sign-in button to your application
 Microsoft Quick Authentication allows you to add a fully functional sign-in button to your application.
-To do that, add a `MSQASignInButton` to a storyboard or XIB file.
-First create a new view and set the custom class as `MSQASignInButton`.
+To do that, add a View to your storyboard or XIB file and set its custom class as `MSQASignInButton`.
-[**TODO** need better steps here]:

 ![Custom Class](media/custom-class.png)

-[**TODO** then what? show example of actually adding the button to the storyboard or the XIB file]

 This will generate a sign-in button in your application as follows: